-Source of Funds: Revenue Financing System debt to be repaid out of auxiliary

-Rating of 1.2 at fiscal year-end 2020 is below the maximum threshold of 6.0 and demonstrates that the institution has the financial capacity to satisfy its direct obligations related to parity debt.
+Source of Funds: Revenue Financing System debt to be repaid out of auxiliary revenues and designated tuition.
+The institution's Scorecard Rating of 1.2 at fiscal year-end 2020 is below the maximum threshold of 6.0 and demonstrates that the institution has the financial capacity to satisfy its direct obligations related to parity debt.
 In approving this item, the Board will be making the findings required under Section 5 of the Amended and Restated Master Resolution establishing the Revenue Financing System relating to the issuance of parity debt on behalf of U. T. Austin in an aggregate amount not to exceed fair market value as established by independent appraisal, and this action satisfies the official intent requirements set forth in Section 1.150-2 of the Code of Federal Regulations.